 The Modified Accelerated Cost Recovery System (MACRS) is another important factor in the astounding growth of commercial solar.
 Under U.S. tax law, the MACRS is the proper depreciation method for most types of tangible property, including commercial solar equipment.
 In most cases, the entity that claims the ITC on a commercial solar system is also eligible to employ the MACRS.

 Under the MACRS, 85 percent of qualifying commercial solar equipment is depreciated at an accelerated rate over a five-year period.
 In other words, a larger portion of the overall deduction is taken out in the first two years, providing a major reduction benefit early on.
 However, system owners may claim a bonus depreciation of half of their solar equipment for the first year of its placement in service.
 MACRS rates then apply for the following five years.

 The yearly depreciation percentages are indicated in the following chart, which uses an $800,000 solar project as an example:

 Depreciation basis after bonus depreciation: $340,000 ($800,000 x 85% ÷ 2 = $340,000)

-The depreciation bonus of 50 percent is available for systems placed into service between January 1, 2008 and September 8, 2010, or between January 1, 2012 and December 31, 2017.
-Systems place into service between January 1, 2018 and December 31, 2018 will be eligible for a 40 percent depreciation bonus.
-Systems put into service between January 1, 2019 and December 31, 2019 will be eligible for a 30 percent depreciation bonus.
+TSystems acquired before September 28, 2017, and placed in service in 2018 are eligible for a 40 percent depreciation bonus.
+Systems put into service between January 1, 2019 and December 31, 2019, will be eligible for a 30 percent depreciation bonus.